demetrebadzaradze/Second-Brain/content/about.md

+---
+title: About Second-Brain
+description: Everything about this site ↓↓↓
+draft: false
+toc: true
+ShowLastmod: false
+---

 ## What is Second Brain

 Second brain is a eye opening concept (least for me), Witch underlines the fact that **human brain is for creating ideas not for storing them.** This really makes sence, who knows how many ideas one had but got forgotten in a day.
 So the solution is to put your newborn ideas somewere accessible, to come back to and that gave born to all of this.